cartersocha/derek-vibe/SPEC.md

   - Player chips reused across dashboard, campaigns, and character detail pages with overflow condensed into a `+N more` badge
 - Campaign-specific ordering assigns a session number based on ascending session date; numbering appears on the sessions list, campaign detail cards, and session detail header when a campaign provides dated entries
 - Unsaved session note drafts persist locally across navigation and are cleared after a successful submission to prevent data loss
+- Session notes support inline `@Character` mentions that hyperlink to character sheets; the mention menu appears at the caret, filters matches by name, and offers inline character creation when no match exists (automatically linking the newly created character to the session)
+- Mentioned characters are auto-selected for the session’s attendee list to keep relationships in sync

 #### Sessions Index